nml5566/tilt-dev-test/README.md

 You'll need to generate a consumer key/secret combo to use this app.

-Find more about how here:
+Find out more about how to do that: https://apps.twitter.com
-  https://apps.twitter.com

 Once you have both, edit the following two lines in TwitterApi.pm